Flood Protection Information

 Get flood insurance through the National Flood Insurance Program (NFIP)!

 Standard homeowner’s insurance does NOT cover damage from flooding.
 Do not wait until you are experiencing a flood or extreme weather event, as there is typically a 30-day waiting period from the date of purchase before the policy goes into effect.
-To learn more, continue to the next section of our webpage or click here to visit Floodsmart: Understanding the Basics.
+To learn more, continue to the next section of our webpage or click here to visit Floodsmart: Why Buy Flood Insurance.

 The National Flood Insurance Program (NFIP)